Great Graphs: Excel How-To's

 You don't have to be a computer programmer or a graphic designer to be a great communicator.

-- Step-by-step instructions for making and editing graphs in Microsoft Excel
+- Step-by-step instructions for making beginner, intermediate, and advanced graphs in Excel

 - Discussion boards to interact with fellow dataviz enthusiasts